Boxfusion/shesha-docs/docs/guides/00-quickstart.md

 http://localhost:3050
 ```

-You can manually navigate there or (ctrl + click) on the URL when it appears in your IDE teerminal.
+You can manually navigate there or (ctrl + click) on the URL when it appears in your IDE terminal.
 This will launch the following screen.

 ![admin-portal-welcome-screen screenshot](https://github.com/Boxfusion/shesha-docs/blob/main/docs/assets/admin-portal-welcome-screen.PNG?raw=true)